 A broadband mid-IR pulse is mixed with a narrowband VIS pulse.
 The result is broadband SFG spectrum which is recorded using a monochromator and a sensitive CCD camera.
 The full spectrum is acquired simultaneously by integrating signal over time.
-Spectral resolution is determined by the bandwidth of the VIS pulse and on the monochromator-camera combination.
+Spectral resolution is determined by the bandwidth of the VIS pulse and the spectrograph resolution.
 The narrower the bandwidth of VIS pulse, the better the SFG spectral resolution.

-COMPARISON OF DIFFERENT SFG SPECTROMETRES
+COMPARISON OF DIFFERENT SFG SPECTROMETERS

 Narrowband picosecond scanning spectrometer Broadband femtosecond high resolution spectrometer Narrowband mid-IR excitation, only one band is excited.
 Coupled states can be separated.
-Simultaneous exsitation and recording of broad vibration spectrum with high resolution.
+Simultaneous excitation and recording of broad vibration spectrum with high resolution.
 High mid-IR pulse energy.
 Less influence of IR absorbtion in the air.
 High mid-IR intensity at low pulse energy - suitable for biological or other water containing samples.
 No reference spectrum needed, IR energy measured at each spectral point.
 Optically coupled IR and VIS channels.
 Reduced complexity and increased stability of the system.
-System is more simple, lower ambient conditions requirements, easier to maintain.
-Hight repetition rate up to 1kHz.

-SFG spectra of glucose with 1 sec. acquisition time
+SFG spectra of glucose

-SFG spectra of ethanol with 30 sec. acquisition time
+SFG spectra of ethanol

-SFG spectra of water-air interface
+SFG spectra of water